 Skip to main content

-The Stealth Agent (POST /api/stealthify/agent) is StealthGPT’s premium long-form content endpoint.
-It replaces the legacy business: true flag on /api/stealthify with a complete generation pipeline that researches the topic, drafts the content, optionally fact-checks it, humanizes the prose, and (optionally) inserts images — all in a single request.
+The Stealth Agent is StealthGPT’s premium long-form content API.
+It replaces the legacy business: true flag on /api/stealthify with a complete generation pipeline that researches the topic, drafts the content, optionally fact-checks it, humanizes the prose, and (optionally) inserts images.
 If you used to enable business: true for higher-quality output, this is your migration target.

 Why Stealth Agent